 Adopt HHI’s text in general, revise according to our agreement on “four topology and two network functionalities”, as below.

 The network formation is performed by the higher layer, which is not part of this standard.
-Apart from the peer-to-peer and star topologies, IEEE 802.15.7 devices are also allowed to operate in a broadcast only topology without being part of a network, i.e., without being associated to any device or having any devices associated to them.
-A brief overview on how each supported topology may be formed is provided in 4.2.1, 4.2.2, and 4.2.3.
+Apart from the peer-to-peer and star topologies, IEEE 802.15.7r1 devices are also allowed to operate in a broadcast-only topology without being part of a network, i.e., without being associated to any device or having any devices associated to them.
+Moreover, the devices are allowed to operate in the coordinated topology, where a global controller is introduced to perform higher layer functions such as handover between adjacent coordinators and interference management.

+In addition, IEEE 802.15.7r1 devices are allowed to operate with relay network functionality, where an additional relay is used between the device and the coordinator.
+Finally, the devices are allowed to operate with heterogeneous RF&OWC network functionality, where an additional bidirectional radio link is introduced, where the optical link is either unidirectional or bidirectional.

+A brief overview on how each supported topology may be formed is provided in 4.2.1, 4.2.2, 4.2.3, 4.2.4, 4.2.5 and 4.2.6.

 Comment 24